MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-an-org-wide-team.md

 - Room or equipment accounts
 - Accounts backed by a shared mailbox

-As your organization's directory is updated to include new active users or if users no longer work at your company and their account is disabled, changes are automatically synced and the users are added or removed from the team.
+As your organization's directory is updated to include new active users or to disable accounts of users who no longer work at your company, changes are automatically synced and the users are added or removed from the team.
 Team members can't leave an org-wide team.
 As a team owner, you can manually add or remove users if needed.

 > [!NOTE]
 > - If you don't see the **Org-wide** option when creating a team and you're a global admin, you might have reached the five org-wide teams limit, or your organization might have more than the current size limit of 10,000 members.
 We're looking to increase this limit in the future.
 Org-wide teams aren't yet available for Teams for Education.
 > - Rooms that aren't a part of a room list, equipment, and resource accounts might be added or synced to the org-wide team.
 Team owners can easily remove these accounts from the team.
 > - All actions by the system to add or remove members are posted in the General channel.
 The channel will also be marked as having new activity in the Teams client.
 > - We'll automatically create an org-wide team for your organization if your organization is new to Teams and has no more than 5,000 users.
 The team name will reflect the tenant name and will have a General channel.
 Global admins can edit this team like any other team.

 ## Best practices

-To get the most out of your org-wide team, we recommend team owners do the following.
+To get the most out of your org-wide team, we recommend team owners do the following tasks:

 ### Allow only team owners to post to the General channel